Saharel001/Tradfri-FHEM/README.md

 You need to do as follows in order to control a bulb:
 ### 1. Declare the Gateway-Connection

-* Define a new device in you FHEM setup: `define TradfriGW TradfriGateway <Gateway-IP> <Gateway-Secret-Key>`.
+* Define a new device in you FHEM setup: `define TradfriGW TradfriGateway <Gateway-Socket>`.
 * Don't forget to install the Perl JSON packages (JSON.pm).
 See "Prerequisites" for a hint how I've installed them.
-* You can use the gateway's IP address or its DNS name
+* You can use the gateway's IP address or its DNS name, don't forget the network port.
-* You can find the Secret Key on the bottom side of your gateway.
-It is marked as the "Security Code".
-* Add attribut `jTradfriSocket` if your jTradfri run on another Server.
 * Save your config by running the `save` command in FHEM

 ### 2. Control a single device
 * Get the list of devices: `get TradfriGW deviceList`.
 It will return something like that:
    ```
-   65541 => Wohnzimmer Remote
+   65541 => Livingroom Remote
    65543 => TRADFRI remote control 2
    65545 => TRADFRI remote control 3
    ```
    In my setup, there are three devices: Two bulbs and one control unit.
 The devices are labeled with the names you configured in the app.
 * Define a new device, with one of the adresses you've just found out (it must be a bulb's address, this module is unable to interact with controllers): `define Bulb1 TradfriDevice 65537`